kamilazdybal/kamilazdybal/README.md

 ## News:

+► Check out the preprint to our book chapter [*Advancing Reacting Flow Simulations with Data-Driven Models*](https://arxiv.org/abs/2209.02051) by me & co-workers!

 ► I'm proud to share our article [*Cost function for low-dimensional manifold topology assessment*](https://www.nature.com/articles/s41598-022-18655-1) published in Scientific Reports!

 ► Check out my first research paper [*Manifold-informed state vector subset for reduced-order modeling*](https://authors.elsevier.com/a/1fPcv5UKsGBnCP), accepted in the Proceedings of the Combustion Institute journal!